Netwo1 Midterm- Reviewer TwT

 • 38.
 Last Step of subnetting a class C network

-B) List the Subnets and Ranges
+C) List the Subnets and Ranges

 • 39.
 What is the primary function of the subnet mask in an IP address?

-A) It defines the gateway IP address.
+A) It determines the network and host portions of an IP address.

 B) It determines the port number for network services.